Batch Dialer logo

 Step #01: Listen

 You can’t handle an objection if you aren’t listening to what the prospect has to say.
-If you keep listening to them properly, chances are you’ll start predicting the objects even before they arise.
-So instead of jumping in with a response or cutting the prospect off in-between their talk, try to listen to their concerns.
-This, in turn, makes them feel like you’re genuinely concerned and trying to help.
-And this boosts the chances of conversion.
+Instead of jumping in with a response or cutting the prospect off, listen closely so that you can understand their concerns.
+If they feel listened to, they’re more likely to listen to you.
+This dynamic will increase the chances of conversion.

 Step #02: Understand